dsoares/roundcube-rcguard/README.md

 The plugin configuration file has several other options you may configure, please take at look.

-Since May 2018, you can define a proxy (anonymous or authenticated) to request the reCAPTCHA widget.
+Since May 2018, you can define a proxy (anonymous or authenticated) to request the CAPTCHA widget.

 Since April 2022, support for hCaptcha and FriendlyCaptcha was added